sid0312/10DaysMLChallenge/README.md

 Task: NLP Advanced-Twitter Sentiment Analysis

 Detect hate/racist speech in tweets

 Plotting WorldCloud for hate words

-Plot the graph for hate/racist tweets and non-racist/hate tweets Using extracting features from cleaned tweets- Bag-of-Words/TF-IDF
+Plot the graph for hate/racist tweets and non-racist/hate tweets

+Using extracting features from cleaned tweets- Bag-of-Words/TF-IDF

 How can you proceed:

-Clean the Data
+-Clean the Data
-Remove Twitter Handles @ from the data
+-Remove Twitter Handles @ from the data
-Remove Punctuations, Numbers, and Special Characters Remove Short Words
+-Remove Punctuations, Numbers, and Special Characters -Remove Short Words
-Perform tokenization and stemming
+-Perform tokenization and stemming
-Understand common words  by plotting WorldcCloud
+-Understand common words  by plotting WorldcCloud

 Dataset: